elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/elmsln_contrib/cis_connector/README.txt

 distributions that you want to be able to connect.
 A secondary level of security that is recommended is to create an alternate address for your CIS and IP lock your distributed services to this address.
 This way you have a single account that can only be logged in remotely from a handful of boxes at a firewall level.

+Developer Note:
+CIS Connector is a library required by all systems in ELMSLN.
+There is a mix of name spaces between CIS_* and ELMSLN_*.
+ELMSLN under the interface labeling of ELMSLN Core (typically) is the newer convention that is utilized.
+CIS based name spaces often reference ELMSLN but may have historically been used for "calling home" which was CIS as the system was originally concieved.

+This is because cis_connector.module used to be a library for talking just to CIS and quickly evolved to be a more abstract call library for quickly and securely talking to anything following the ELMSLN pattern of design.